bezarsnba/zabbix-graylog-monitoring/README.md

     return r.text

 ```
+In most cases "\<Ip GrayLog Server\>" will be 127.0.0.1

-3. Run the script by passing the lldgraylognode parameter:
+3. Run the script by passing the lldgraylognode parameter to check if it's working properly:

 ```bash
 # python3.4 monitoring-graylog.py lldgraylognode